The Daisy.

 Engineered for the coastal climate.

-Provisioned in every garage.
+Accessible in every garage.

-367 to 721 square feet.
+Up to 721 square feet.

 Travelers Guarantee Company of Canada.